wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 #### Barriers of Defence: local vs. server-side

-I like to introduce tooling to eliminate any possibility of single-points-of-failure, and as a result of that cynicism highly recommend you run your static analysis on both local developers' machines *as well as* server-side CI checks in your repository.
+I like to introduce tooling to eliminate any possibility of single-points-of-failure, and as a result of that cynicism highly recommend that you run your static analysis on both local developers' machines *as well as* server-side CI checks in your repository.

 ##### Local

 * Composer + PHPStan

-Firstly, you'll want to install PHPStan on your project.
+Firstly, you'll want to install PHPStan inside your project.
 We're going to use [composer](https://getcomposer.org/) for this, working under the assumption that hopefully, your legacy code does use package management.
 If not, you can [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) and use `composer init` to create a new project.

 To install PHPStan, run the following: